 I also achieved a Master’s of Science in Sport and Exercise Psychology with a distinction at Staffordshire University.
 I am specifically interested in the positive effects that sport and exercise can have towards an individuals’ emotional wellbeing.
 I also explored how the social identity approach to leadership can be used to enhance group functioning within sport and exercise settings.

 Completing the Level 5 Advanced Diploma in Humanistic Gestalt Counselling specifically developed my counselling approach that focuses upon relationships, raw experiences, the context, the here and now, unfinished business and creativity.

 I have worked within more than one counselling agency including a generic counselling agency and an agency specialising within autism.

 Being a mother to two beautiful children has meant that I have experienced first-hand and can relate, to a number of issues surrounding conception, pregnancy, childbirth and parenting.

 I have worked within a sports development setting as a regional manager, giving me experience of working at middle management level and of working within a national not for profit organisation.

-I also believe that my familial experiences of autism means that I can work and relate well to people with autism and their families.
+I am an autism ambassador and subscribe to the scheme’s ethos of “improving the outcomes for individuals with autism”.
+I also believe that my familial experiences of autism and neurodiversity means that I can work and relate well to autistic and neurodivergent people and their families.